databrickslabs/partner-connect-api/OnboardingDoc.md

 We made Partner Connect for 2 reasons:

 1. We want to give our customers access to the value provided by the best data products in the market.
-Partner Connect removes the complexity from connecting products to Databricks by automatically configuring resources such as SQL Warehouses, clusters, PAT tokens, service principals, and connection files.
+Partner Connect removes the complexity from connecting products to Databricks by automatically configuring resources such as SQL Warehouses, clusters, PAT tokens, service principals, OAuth secrets and connection files.
 It can also initiate a free trial of partner products.
 2. We want to help our partners build their businesses and incentivize them to create the best possible product experience for Databricks customers.
 For more on this topic, see [this blog post](https://databricks.com/blog/2021/11/18/build-your-business-on-databricks-with-partner-connect.html).

 ### Sample marketing materials and user experience demo